Honorable Bruce A. Lehman

 As a devotee of the arts, Mr. Hyman served on the D.C.
 Arts and Humanities Council, and the Boards of the Norton Simon Museum of Art and the Dana Tai Soon Burgess Dance Company.

-A graduate in economics of the University of Notre Dame, Mr. Reidy has also studied and worked in Mexico City, Boston and New York.
-He worked through his school years in radio broadcasting as an on-air announcer, news writer and engineer.
+A graduate in economics from the University of Notre Dame, Mr. Reidy has also studied and worked in Mexico City, Boston, and New York.
+He worked through his school years in radio broadcasting as an on-air announcer, news writer, and engineer.
 He grew up as an all-purpose assistant in his father’s retail stores in western New York State.